 Pills seldom solve health problems related to shift work. © Colourbox

-If you meet a shift worker with health problems, and you suspect their problems are related to their work schedule, you should interview the worker and ask for instance questions on:
+If you meet a shift worker with health problem, and you suspect their problems are related to their work schedule, you should interview the worker and ask for instance questions on:

 A. The shift work

 - Type of shift; how long are the shifts, type of schedule, how many shifts before a day off, regularity in the organization of shifts, about working overtime